xlientrc/xlient-doc-php/README.md

 # Xlient PHP Markdown Documentation Generation Library

-This library is used to generate documentation files for your PHP code in GitHub compatible Markdown.
+This library is a PHP documentor used to generate documentation files for your PHP code in GitHub compatible Markdown.

 Requires PHP 8.1 or higher.